Symbiosis in Amoebozoa: Amoeba-resistant microorganisms

 Some microorganisms have evolved to become resistant to Amoebozoa, and are able to survive, grow, and exit free-living amoebae after phagocytosis.
 In order for an organism to survive in an Amoebozoa, they have developed a way to avoid or survive digestion by their host's acidic and oxidative phagolysosomes.
-Many of these amoeba-resistant microorganisms (ARMs) survive either in the amoeba cytoplasm or in host derived vacuoles surounded by plasma membrane, allowing them to not only avoid digestion, but actively reproduce inside their host with some are capable of lysing the amoeba host cell.
+Many of these amoeba-resistant microorganisms (ARMs) survive either in the amoeba cytoplasm or in host derived vacuoles surrounded by plasma membrane, allowing them to not only avoid digestion, but actively reproduce inside their host with some are capable of lysing the amoeba host cell.
 Known symbionts of Amoebozoa include bacteria from Alphaproteobacteria, Betaproteobacteria, Bacteroidetes, Firmicutes, Proteobacteria, Chlamydiae, and Paraburkholderia, all with different effects on their host, even within the same phylum.
 For example, some Chlamydiae bacteria are able to increase the growth rates of their hosts or increase motility, other Chlamydiae strains are able to fight off other pathogenic symbionts like legionella, and some Chlamydiae are parasitic and decrease host fitness.

 Many free living amoeba species inhabit aquatic environments, including manufactured water systems.
 While in their encysted state, amoebas have a high resistance to extreme temperatures, UV radiation, osmolarity, and pH.
 Some species of pathogenic bacteria are able to take advantage of this resistance and survive in environments that would usually destroy them, and are able to use the amoebas as a "Trojan horse" to travel to new environments and animal hosts.
 Legionella pneumophila, a known human pathogen, has been observed in at least 13 different species of amoeba.
 Legionella has been shown to survive inside of an encysted amoeba host in chlorine treated water, and can release from the host in respirable vesicles when treated with biocides, with each vesicle possibly containing hundreds of legionella bacteria spread by aerosolized water.
 Recent human outbreaks of Legionella are likely due to aerosolized water containing amoeba derived Legionella vesicles produced by modern devices such as air-conditioning systems, water cooling towers, showers, clinical respiration devices, and whirlpool baths that have been contaminated with host amoebae.